Njuelle/how-to-dashboard/kibana.md

 # How to a create dashboard with Kuzzle and Kibana

+Having tons of datas is cool but visualizing them and make them say something is better, that's why I decide to wrote a tutorial about how to dashboard with Kuzzle and Kibana.

+Kuzzle is an open-source self-hostable backend, ready to use for power web, mobile and IoT applications.
+Allows you to drastically reduce your developpement time and give you tools for real-time datas management, geofencing and others extras features.

+Today, we are here for making a beautiful dashboard about IoT datas collected through a board installed in our office.
+This board, for demonstrating and testing, capture light level, humidity, temperature and detected motions.
+It's a great use case for a tutorial and I decide to create an elastic-search docker image with all our datas for making easier to follow this tutorial.

+After reading this article, we will have a dashboard who show you detected motions over the time.

+Before start, to continue you should install docker and docker-compose.

 ## 1- Docker compose and configurations file

 First we have to write a docker-compose file (in yaml) to launch a stack with Kuzzle, Elastic-search and Kibana.
 So, create a file called `docker-compose.yml`.

-At first we have to add some services in this file, we need Kuzzle, Redis and Elastic-search :
+For beggining we have to add some services in this file, we need Kuzzle, Redis and Elastic-search :

 ```yaml
 version: '2'